1879–80 Scottish Cup: Teams

 Of the 143 entrants, 135 entered the competition in the first round.
-The remaining eight sides – namely Barrhead Rangers, Bellshill, Cartside, Dennistoun, High School, Plains Bluebell, Stewarton Cunninghame and Strathmore – were admitted into the competition in the second round.
+The remaining eight sides – namely Barrhead Rangers, Bellshill, Cartside, Dennistoun, High School, Plains Blue Bell, Stewarton Cunninghame and Strathmore – were admitted into the competition in the second round.

 First round

 Although 142 teams were entered in the competition, it was not uncommon for clubs to merge or fold without the Scottish Football Association being notified so they were still included in the draw for the cup.
 As a result, 25 teams were given walkovers into the second round.
 They joined Kirkintilloch Athletic, St Clement's and Tarbolton Burntonians who received a bye to the second round.
 Glasgow University and Edinburgh University received a bye to the third round.

 The first round got underway on 6 September 1879 when Beith drew with Kilbirnie.
 Both teams would advance to the second round after they drew their replay on 27 September and the Scottish Football Association decided to allow them both into the draw.
 The majority of the ties were played two weeks later.
 Defending champions Vale of Leven were handed a tough draw away to rivals Dumbarton.
 It would be the first time the defending champions failed to make it past the first hurdle as a brace from Joseph Lindsay helped Dumbarton to a 4–3 win in their first competitive match at Boghead Park.
 Queen's Park and Rangers played out a goalless draw in front of 7,000 spectators at Kinning Park to set up a replay a week later while Kilmarnock Athletic defeated Ayr 6–0, Thornliebank won 4–0 at home to Yoker, Netherlee and Morton drew 0–0 and Renton were held to a 2–2 draw by Kilmarnock Thistle.
-In the replays on 27 September, Queen's Park exacted revenge for the previous season's defeat as they trounced Rangers 5–1 at Hampden Park, Morton and Netherlee shared 11 goals as the former advanced 7–4 at Cappielow and Renton recorded the biggest win of the round, defeating Kilmarnock Thistle 8–0 away from home.
+In the replays on 27 September, Queen's Park exacted revenge for the previous season's defeat as they trounced Rangers 5–1 at Hampden Park, Morton and Netherlee shared 11 goals as the former advanced 7–4 at Cappielow and Renton recorded the biggest win of the round, defeating Kilmaronock Thistle 8–0 away from home.

 Jamestown had defeated Star of Leven 2–1 on 20 September but would later be disqualified from the competition after the referee for their second round match against Kirkintilloch Athletic was found to be a member of the club.
-Star of Leven would be reinstated in the second round to play Kirkintilloch Athletic.
+Star of Leven would be reinstated in the fourth round to play Kirkintilloch Athletic.
 The round concluded when Campsie Glen defeated Thistle Athletic 4–0 on 4 October after they had been ordered to replay the original match, which Campsie Glen also won, two weeks earlier.